 Now for the part some people think is tricky.
 Stay with me!

 F-numbers describe the size of your aperture.
 Larger apertures have lower f-stops.
-Smaller aperture have higher f-stops.
+Smaller apertures have higher f-stops.

 Nope, that's not a typo!

-Let me explain two important details to help you remember how aperture and f-stops work together.
+Let me explain two important details to help you remember everything works together.

 Low f/numbers (like f/2 or f/4) indicate a large, wide open aperture.

 High f/numbers (like f/16 or f/22) indicate a small, narrow aperture.

 I know this is counter-intuitive.
 But don't let yourself fall into the trap of thinking bigger numbers indicate bigger openings... 'cause it's wrong!

 Instead, think of f-stops as a fraction.